algorand/generator/README.md

 # Golang Template

-The go templates are in the **go_templates** directory.
+The Golang templates are in the **go_templates** directory.

-The go http API is only partially generated.
+The Golang HTTP API is only partially generated.
 The hand written parts were not totally consistent with the spec and that makes it difficult to regenerate them.
 Regardless, an attempt has been made.
 In the templates there are some macros which map "generated" values to the hand written ones.
 For example the query types have this mapping:
 ```
 #macro ( queryType )
 #if ( ${str.capitalize($q.name)} == "SearchForAccounts" )